Avesta03/SaaSMetricsAnalysis/README.md

 Thanks for visiting this repo :D

-- I generate key financial and SaaS metric visualizations for [redacted] startup using Matplotlib and Seaborn.
+- I generate key financial and SaaS metric visualisations for [redacted] startup using Matplotlib and Seaborn.
 These charts help analyse the company’s performance and support the investment decision-making process!

 ### Visualisations Included:
 1. **ARR Growth Over Time (Line Chart)**